-Qualitative research is most beneficial when it gets beyond what people think, to what they truly feel, and uncovers motivations and desires, including those which are private or may not even be consciously held.
+Qualitative research is most useful when it gets beyond what people think to what they truly feel, and uncovers the motivations and desires which guide our actions.

 As qualitative researchers, we were amongst the first to introduce ‘gamification’ into our work.
-And we have long used play as a way to gain deeper understanding of the instinctive ways consumers make decisions, in order to improve research outputs, and to avoid being misled by the ways consumers may post-rationalise complex decisions.
+And we have long used play as a way to gain deeper understanding of the instinctive ways consumers make decisions.
+That way we improve research outputs, and avoid being misled by the ways consumers may post-rationalise complex decisions.

-There are a number of levels that we aim to reach in order truly to understand consumers’ motivations, and how best their needs can be met.
+There are a number of levels that we aim to reach in order truly to understand consumers’ motivations, and how best to meet their needs.

 The techniques that we use to get beyond the top levels of awareness add value to the process in two ways.
 They enhance the research experience for participants, and they bring greater richness and ‘truthfulness’ to the data for us.

 Their use helps us to vary the pace, and to maintain interest throughout a session.

 At their simplest level they are one of the tools we can use to bring out the views of quieter respondents, who may lack the confidence to participate fully in the discussion, but have a valuable contribution to make.

 But they go beyond this.
 “Projective techniques provide verbal or visual stimuli which, through their indirection and concealed intent, encourage respondents to reveal their unconscious feelings and attitudes without being aware that they are doing so” (Dichter, 1960).

 Projective and enablign techniques help respondents to express themselves: